AyeshaMunawar-profile/expense-management-system/README.md

 3) Allow user to search by expense name
 4) Allow user to see expenses for each year and month separately and show it in the form of progress bar

+## Things I learned
+1) React basic and how to work with components
+2) React state and working with events

 # Getting Started with Create React App